Hirium | Blog

 How to Avoid It:

-- Include team members in the interview process to evaluate interpersonal dynamics.
+• Involve team members in the interview process to test for real-time collaboration.

 Crafting Vague Job Descriptions